City Comparison

 Schools

-Germantown leads on school quality with a 78% average pass rate (rated Strong) compared to 74% in Spotsylvania.
-Top schools in Germantown include Northwest High School and Seneca Valley High School.
-In Spotsylvania, families look to Riverbend High School and Courtland High School.
+Germantown has a 78% average SOL pass rate; Spotsylvania has 74% (2024 state assessment data).
+Public schools in Germantown include Northwest High School and Seneca Valley High School; in Spotsylvania, Riverbend High School and Courtland High School.
 See Germantown schools | See Spotsylvania schools

 Germantown